 The Board approved a contract with Zanjero to complete the UWMP and AWMP in accordance with legislative requirements.
 Public input on these documents are an important part of the UWMP and AWMP.

-Per California Water Code, the AWMP is to be adopted by April 1, 2021 and submitted to DWR within 30 days of adoption.
+Per California Water Code, the AWMP is to be adopted by April 1, 2021, and submitted to DWR within 30 days of adoption.
+Staff currently plans to have the public hearing at the March 24, 2021, Board meeting.